Building a split keyboard (and why you might want to do it)

 Bill of Materials & Cost

-I built two versions of the Ferris Sweep Bling LP: a wired home setup and a Bluetooth travel companion.
-Below are the components for one build (total: ~$140 wired / ~$150 wireless), with notes on where I saved or splurged:
+Ok, I ended up building two versions of the Ferris Sweep Bling LP: a wired home setup and a month or two later a Bluetooth travel companion.
+Below are the components for one build:

 Core Components